 The workings of the Board and its committees

 The Board of Directors

-The Board considers that Peter O'Connor, Christiaan Schutte, Estevão Pale, Nigel Sutherland and Mark Trevan are independent of management and free from any business or other relationships which could materially interfere with the exercise of their independent judgement.
+The Board considers that Aman Sachdeva and Estevão Pale are independent of management and free from any business or other relationships which could materially interfere with the exercise of their independent judgement.